gramlivingston/ETL_project/README.md

 # ETL_project

-To start, run the get_data.ipynb in the /Resources folder
+To start, have kaggle installed then run the Request_Data.ipynb